olincollege/mao-run/README.md

 *Back End Software Developer*
 * "I would rather be reading right now, but here we are 😓"
 * Patiently generated and delivered all test functions
-* Diligently fill up every needed spot in the code
+* Diligently filled up every needed spot in the code

 #### Cherry Pham
 *Back End Software Developer*
 * "Can you do it again 🥺👉👈"
-* Adaptively employ all Pygame implementations
+* Adaptively employed all Pygame implementations
-* Meticulously ensure the project's quality
+* Meticulously ensured the project's quality

 #### Vaani Bhatnagar
 *UI/UX Designer*
 * "I'm so hungry 😩🍗🍞🧀"
-* Skillfully produce adorable sprite designs and eye-catching color scheme
+* Skillfully produced adorable sprite designs and eye-catching color scheme
 * Effectively incorporated critiques into design process

 # References